 FINRA Arbitration Attorney

 The fiduciary duty rule is among the most confusing and hotly-debated protections afforded to individual investors.
 While investment advisors owe a fiduciary duty to their clients, investment brokers are not necessarily subject to the same standard.
 As an investor who has suffered losses due to inappropriate or self-interested investment advice, understanding your rights is the first step on the road to financial recovery.
-The best way to make sure you understand your rights is to contact a FINRA arbitration attorney like those at Zamansky, LLC.
+The best way to make sure you understand your rights is to contact a FINRA arbitration lawyer at Zamansky, LLC.

 Who Owes a Fiduciary Duty to Investors?